 - Prescribed pain medication

 - Sitting/sleeping in a recliner for comfort may also help

 - Your sling should be worn at all times even when sleeping

 Expect to wear your sling for the first six weeks after your rotator cuff repair.
-After about six weeks you will begin physical therapy that will be prescribed by your doctor as part of your recovery.
+After about six weeks physical therapy begins.
+Your doctor prescribes this as part of your recovery.
 Exercises will begin gradually and you will slowly progress from small range of motion exercises eventually to strengthening exercises.

-With proper treatment, even complete tears can be treated and fixed by Dr. DeNoble.
+With proper treatment, Dr. DeNoble can treat and fix even complete tears can be treated.
 He is an expert in the current minimally invasive standard of arthroscopic rotator cuff repair, avoiding the need for large incisions, and ensuring you can get back to your life in tip-top form.

-If you are having shoulder pain near Wayne or Clifton, NJ contact us today to schedule a consultation.
+If you are having shoulder pain near Wayne or Clifton, NJ call us at (973) 942-1315 to schedule a consultation.